 Remember: Know your limits and stay within them.

 Ps.
-Call the Physical Activity Line if you have ANY questions on how to properly execute this type of work out.
+Call the Physical Activity Line at 8-1-1 if you have ANY questions on how to properly execute this type of work out.

 Pps.
 Feel free to comment below & share your favourite low cost/no equipment exercises with the community.